How often to water indoor plants?

 - Syngonium podophyllum ‘Mottled’ (Mottled Arrowhead plant – Can be drought tolerant, but prefers evenly moist soil.

 It is worth noting that during the autumn months, there is less sunlight to power your Irrigatia unit.
-Therefore, periodically check your irrigated plants just to be sure they have plenty of water, particularly during the shortest winter days.
+Therefore, periodically check your irrigated indoor plants just to be sure they have plenty of water, particularly during the shortest winter days.
+Assuming your unit isn't on the highest power level, you can always turn it up to a higher setting to get a longer charge into the batteries to compensate for lower light levels.

 How to install an indoor watering system in a conservatory